Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 15. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account just created.
 Open the storage account and in the pane on the left, select **Storage Browser**.
 Then in Storage Browser, expand **BLOB CONTAINERS** and select the **sampleforms** container to verify that the files have been uploaded from your local **21-custom-form/sample-forms** folder.

-## Train a model using the Document Intelligence SDK
+## Task 4: Train a model using the Document Intelligence SDK

 Now you will train a model using the **.jpg** and **.json** files.